Fluoride Treatments in Hinsdale, IL

 - Use a fluoride mouthwash for additional protection

-- Limit between-meal snacking — every snack exposes your teeth to more acid
+- Limit between-meal snacking, since every snack exposes your teeth to more acid

 - Drink plenty of water to wash away food and bacteria and keep saliva flowing